sense-i-co/docs/docs/PMINPT-001.md

 18. You can repeat the steps above for each Input you need to link to the Process Model.   -->

-12. When you have completed adding the inputs you can either click on another of the tabs on the Process Model screen, or you can click the Close button.

 **This is the end of this procedure.**